 After years of dealing with the high costs and inconveniences of renting, you’re craving more independence and looking to purchase your first home.
-But there’s a big hurdle to be crossed first — the dreaded down payment.
-In Canada, the required minimum amount for a down payment is 5% for properties priced at $500,000 or less.
+But there’s a big hurdle to be crossed first — the dreaded upfront costs.
+Without down payment assistance, in Canada, the required minimum amount for a down payment is 5% for properties priced at $500,000 or less.
 Although 5% might not sound so bad, the dollar amount it represents can be daunting, particularly for those who make only a modest income.

 If you purchase a house that costs more than $500,000, you have to pay 5% for the first $500,000 plus 10% on the amount between $500,000 and $1 million.